Green tea is so good for you that it's even got researchers raving.

-It's also a smart swap for sugary drinks.
-"All things being equal, if you sub 1-2 cups of green tea for one can of soda, over the next year you'd save over 50,000 calories," says Ochner.
+It's a smart swap for sugary drinks.
+"All things being equal, if you sub 1-2 cups of green tea for one can of soda, over the next year you'd save over 50,000 calories," Ochner says.
 That's more than 15 pounds.

 Studies on green tea’s impact on cancer have been mixed.
 But green tea is known to aid healthy cells in all stages of growth.
 There are some indications green tea may help destroy cancer cells.

 Sipping tea helps you slow down and relax, Reardon says.
 An amino acid called theanine found in green tea can provide a calming effect.

 For a Healthy Cuppa:

 Don't add green tea to boiling water.
 You'll kill helpful catechins.
 Better: 160-170 degree water.

 Add lemon.
 Vitamin C makes the healthy compounds in green tea easier to absorb.
 Dairy, on the other hand, makes it harder to absorb the catechins.

 Levels of the healthful compounds in green tea can vary.
 Pricier teas usually have more, and canned green-tea drinks generally have less.

 Aim for at least 4 cups a day, 2 with caffeine and two without.
 Even more than that seems to have little health downside, other than the possible effects of caffeine, Ochner says.
 "There could not be a more simple way to improve your health," he says.

 American Heart Association: "Green Tea, Coffee, May Help Lower Stroke Risk."